tangojo/soldef-token/README.md

 ```
 token_supply = initial_supply * (0.99 ^ days)
 ```

+Users can protect themselves from this built-in deflation by locking their tokens in Stake Vaults.
+This mechanism incentivises users not to sell their tokens, as the amount of tokens remains the same while the price rises.

+In addition, these vaults have a time lock (e.g. 24 hours) that prevents the user from unlocking and selling shortly afterwards.
+When a user initiates the release of their tokens, an event is triggered on the blockchain, alerting all other users that someone has just initiated the release of their tokens.
+This gives other users the opportunity to sell their (unlocked) tokens before that user.

+## Vault types

+tbd

+## Initial fair distribution

+tbd

+## Contract variables

 The **Soldef** contract inherits from the ERC20 contract provided by OpenZeppelin and adds several new features: